Do you remember your M.S. Program or supervised experiential learning experience?

 Help is available in many forms.
 Librarians offer individual research assistance by telephone and email, as well as in person.

 In order for potential graduate students’ to apply for the SUNY College at Oneonta Online MS-Nutrition & Dietetics Program, applicants must have the support of several Registered Dietitians who are willing to serve as their preceptors.
 Additional dietitians and/or other professionals may participate as appropriate as additional preceptors.

 Preceptors are expected to have the knowledge and expertise in their field as evidenced by their having appropriate professional degrees and certifications.
 Preceptors are also expected to:

-- have a minimum of 1 year of experience in their field.
+- Have a minimum of 1 year of experience in their field.

-- be committed to their own lifelong learning.
+- Be committed to their own lifelong learning.
 Their resumes should document that they regularly participate in appropriate professional development programs and training.

-- Must agree also to the program's policy that "Students in supervised experiential learning programs shall not routinely replace employees except for planned professional staff experiences".
+- Must agree also to the program's policy that "Students in experiential learning programs shall not routinely replace employees except for planned professional staff experiences".

 As a preceptor, your involvement during the application process is critical to the graduate student intern's success in being selected for the M.S.
 Nutrition and Dietetics Program.
 Your assistance is needed in suggesting local facilities and other experienced RD preceptors that will provide the graduate student intern with the required experiences in medical nutrition therapy, food service and community nutrition.
 The experiences are planned on the Preceptor and Facility Form.
 An applicant's form must show where the graduate student intern will accomplish all required experiences and who will be precepting those experiences.

-The intern must postmark his/her completed application packet on or before the mid-February deadline.
+The intern must submit his/her completed application packet on or before the mid-February deadline.
 As part of the selection process, potential preceptors may be contacted by the program director to further clarify information contained in the application.